Can You Claim Head of Household If You Rent? (Apartments, Rooms, and Roommates Explained)

 The process was so easy.
 I processed this extension in a matter of minutes!
 For you last-minute filers out there, come here.
 It'll help you end your long day in peace!

-File your tax return today!
+File your tax extension today!

 Frequently Asked Questions